devjgm/papers/cpp_civil_time.md

 difference.

 A civil time class is aligned to the civil-time field indicated in the class's name.
 Alignment is performed by setting all the inferior fields to their minimum valid value.
 Hours, minutes, and seconds will be set to 0, and month and day will be set to 1.
-The following are examples of how each of the six types would align the civil time representing February 3, 2015 at 04:05:06 in the morning (Note: the string format used here is not important).
+The following are examples of how each of the six types would align the civil time representing November 22, 2015 at 12:34:56 in the afternoon (Note: the string format used here is not important).

  Class          | Example alignment
 ----------------|---------------------
- `civil_second` | `2015-02-03 04:05:06`
+ `civil_second` | `2015-11-22 12:34:56`
- `civil_minute` | `2015-02-03 04:05:00`
+ `civil_minute` | `2015-11-22 12:34:00`
- `civil_hour`   | `2015-02-03 04:00:00`
+ `civil_hour`   | `2015-11-22 12:00:00`
- `civil_day`    | `2015-02-03 00:00:00`
+ `civil_day`    | `2015-11-22 00:00:00`
- `civil_month`  | `2015-02-01 00:00:00`
+ `civil_month`  | `2015-11-01 00:00:00`
  `civil_year`   | `2015-01-01 00:00:00`

-Each civil time type performs arithmetic on the field to which it is aligned
-<sup>[1](#alignfoot)</sup>.
-This means that adding 1 to a `civil_day`
-increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
+Each civil time type performs arithmetic on the field to which it is aligned (See [Appendix A](#Appendix-A) for more information about a common problem that is avoided by alignment).
+This means that adding 1 to a `civil_day` increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
 All arithmetic produces a new value that represents a valid civil time.
 Difference requires two similarly aligned civil time types and returns the scaler answer in units of the given alignment.
 For example, the difference between two `civil_hour` objects will give an answer in hours.

 Finally, in addition to the six civil time types just described, there are a handful of helper functions and algorithms for performing common calculations.